gajajarosz/hidden-structure/README.txt

 -this is the number of times that a grammar is sampled during each round of learning
 - reasonable values are 50-1000

-ITERATIONS\\TODO: move iterations to top
-- this the number of passes through the data for batch algorithms and the number of times individual data forms are processed for online algorithms
-- reasonable values are something like 100 for the batch version and 10000 for the online version//TODO: add something explaining difference and what a comparable number of iterations is for each

 INITIAL BIAS
 - If your grammar file encodes which constraints are markedness and which are faithfulness, you can set this to 1 to begin with an M >> F grammar.
 - You can encode M vs. F in your grammar file in the 6th field of the constraint names section.
 In the sample file they are all set to 1.